 It’s not enough to just save.
 You also need to keep an eye on existing retirement assets to ensure you’re not squandering opportunities for growth.

-In your 30s, you need to invest aggressively, allocating 80 to 90 percent of assets to a diverse array of stocks, says Ellen Rinaldi, former head of the retirement agenda for Vanguard, and now the firm’s chief security officer.
+In your 30s, you need to invest aggressively, allocating 80 to 90 percent of assets to a diverse array of stocks, says Ellen Rinaldi, former head of the retirement agenda for Vanguard.

 The important thing is to stay focused on your goals during market volatility.
 Equity markets rise and fall.
 Declines are tough, but they are normal.